Getting new boots is very exciting -- and can be painful!

 Those of you who know me, know that I re-condition saddles, treat new tack to prepare for use, as well as measure and fit custom boots.
 With all that, I am also very interested in how leather behaves over time and what we can do to be sure it stays strong and supple.

-Best way -- bar none -- involves water.
+The best way to break in new boots -- bar none -- involves water.

 NOTE: zippers are the weakest, most vulnerable part of the boot and should be cared for carefully.
 Most important consideration for zipper health is to be sure nothing gets stuck in it -- particularly socks.
 My preference is to employ 2 simple tools: a brass zip-it (like a stud chain with a hook) and your own index finger.
 Put your finger between the back of the zipper and your leg and use your outside hand to pull the zip-it.

 Keep the top inch or two of the boots unzipped to keep the top from buckling until the drop occurs.
 Walk around the house or elsewhere for a few wearings, performing the same water trick.
 An alternative is to take the boots by the foot and either spray or submerge inside and outside of boots and then put on.
-Wear as long as possible, best until they drive.
+Wear as long as possible, best until they dry (about 3+ hours).

 So, back to the actual break in.
 One last thing that is pretty important to properly break in the boots: managing the drop.
 So this is about being mindful of where the wrinkles go.
 As the boots begin to drop, the bruise on the back of your knee fades because the boot has become about 1" shorter.
 The rub on the back of your heel, however, gets worse because now the wrinkles are forming and jabbing you.
 Decide where you want the wrinkles, you certainly don't want them on your shin - you want them around the ankle (as low as possible).
 So put them there, they have to go somewhere.
 Push the leather with your hands to how you want the drop to be.